38th Battalion (Ottawa), CEF: Formation and training

 A second reinforcing draft was ordered from the 38th; 5 officers and 250 other ranks were selected from A, B, and C Companies to complete this draft.
 Commanded by Captain A. C. Ross, it included the following officers: Lieutenant A. C. Fraser of A Company, Lieutenant B. R. Bechel of B Company, Lieutenant F. Smyth of C Company and Lieutenant A. B. Parker of D Company.
 It sailed from Montreal on the Missanable 24 June 1915.
 In July, the 38th was ordered to complete its training and relieve the Royal Canadian Regiment (which had itself replaced the 2nd Battalion of the Lincolnshire Regiment of the British Army in 1914) performing garrison duty in Bermuda.
 The Duke of Connaught again inspected the battalion, pointing out that the 38th would be the first battalion (other than regular, militia and volunteer units of the British Army) to occupy the Imperial fortress of Bermuda—one of the most important military and naval bases of the empire.

 Before the battalion left Ottawa on 31 July 1915, the regimental colours were consecrated by the battalion Chaplain, Captain H. I. Horsey, and presented by the Duke of Connaught.
 The original colour party was composed of Lieutenants Stronach and R. F. Greene and Company Sergeant Majors Carroll, Wilkinson and Vance.
-On the night of 31 July they embarked on the Caledonian at Montreal.
+On the night of 31 July they embarked on the SS Caledonia at Montreal.
 The transport proceeded down the Gulf of St. Lawrence, but was ordered back to Quebec City due to the suspected presence of submarines off the Atlantic coast.
 The battalion disembarked at Lévis, and two days later proceeded to Halifax by train.
 The ship sailed on to Halifax and picked up the 38th 7 August.
 They sailed on 8 August, landing in Bermuda on 13 August.